ibafin/FinancialJuice-Layout-Enhancer/README.md

 4. Click "Load unpacked" and select the folder containing these extension files
 5. The extension will automatically activate when you visit FinancialJuice.com

+## Updating the Extension

+To update to the latest version:
+1. Download or clone the latest version of this repository
+2. Follow the installation instructions above to reinstall the extension

 ## Features

 - Moves right sidebar content to a horizontal bar at the top of the page